This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How to Reduce Pain From Plantar Fasciitis with Custom Insoles

 When you are taking a look at the different treatment options available to heal and treat your plantar fasciitis, you want to learn how these orthotics and insoles will actually be able to provide some of the relief that you need.
-There are many ways that you can utilize the insoles to provide you with some relief, including
+Some common factors include:

 • Insoles are able to provide some relief to the pressure placed on the heel when you are walking.
 When you relieve some of the tension, you will have more relief in the ankles, knees, and feet too.